usccolumbia/materialsatlas/docs/user-guide/elastic-moduli.md

 ### Future features

-In the future, Currently, we want to generate more ECD data sets with more space groups to extend this method to more materials with diverse structures.
+In the future, we want to generate more ECD data sets with more space groups to extend this method to more materials with diverse structures.

 ### Citations